Hardware

 $ make

-The summary of the testbench simulation is displayed in the terminal:
+For instance, the summary of the testbench simulation is displayed in the terminal as follows:

-Thanks to ghdl simulator, all testbenches record their waveforms in the waves.vcd file.
-Waveform files can be visualized using tools like GTKWave or Wavedrom, for example.
+Thanks to the ghdl simulator, all testbenches store their waveforms in the waves.vcd file.
+These waveform files can be visualized using tools such as GTKWave or Wavedrom, among others.

 COSO testbench waves